Trans-Savoie 50/50 ::: Big Alpine Enduro

 We have limited opportunity for energetic and enthusiastic people to join the event in support of our permanent and experienced event staff, in several volunteer roles.
 In return for just over a week of your time, not only will volunteer’s get a chance to follow the event first-hand, but they’ll meet a whole load of like-minded new friends in the process.

-We’ll provide tent tenaccommodation, catering, and transportation for you throughout the event – all you need to bring is a sleeping bag, lots of energy, and a team spirit!
+We’ll provide accommodation (a mix of tents and dormitories), all catering, lift passes and transportation for you throughout the event – all you need to bring is lots of energy, a well-maintained bike if your role demands it, a healthy team spirit and an appetite for adventure!

 General assistance with setting up and decamping each day.
-(Putting up and down tents, loading and unloading vehicles, manning of feed stations, basic administration assistance, driving of our vehicles between camps.
-This is an off-bike role but is very obviously quite physical.
+(Putting up and down tents, loading and unloading vehicles, manning of feed stations, basic administration assistance, help with timing and daily registration, driving of our vehicles between camps.
+This is an off-bike role but is very, very sociable!
 You will get the opportunity to watch some of the racing that passes near to camp, and will certainly get to enjoy all the social experience of the event.
 Be aware that this is very much a work-hard, play-hard role; don’t expect a week of sunbathing and sipping cocktails by the trailside!

 Key Skills: Physically fit and well, willing & able to assist in physically demanding work as above.
+Well-organised, can keep to a schedule.
 Desirable Skills: Driving licence and prior experience of driving minibus / van / vehicles with trailer, and/or on the right side of the road.

 On-Bike Mountain Medic / Paramedic, and/or Camp-Based Doctors